- I haven't received a verification email for my Audiodraft account. What can I do?

 Private Projects: Private Projects allow the project holder to collaborate directly with particular audio producer(s).
 Private Projects are like Hidden Contests but with only one participant.

 Agency Studios: Agency Studios are private platforms used by advertising agencies and production companies.
 An invitation is required to be able to access the productions on the Agency Studios.
-All the contests on the Agency Studios are hidden and can only be seen by the matched participants.
+All the contests on the Agency Studios are hidden, under a confidentiality agreement (NDA) and can only be seen by the matched participants.
+You must have at least junior sound designer status to get invited to Agency Studios.
+You can find more information about sound designer statuses here.

 - I have a problem with an uploading of my audio file.
 What can I do?